Frith Street Gallery

 With her ongoing interest in the dynamics of spatial and conceptual boundaries, in this body of work created during the unexpected lockdowns due to the global pandemic, Gupta evokes the tension we experience in our relationships with the outside world.
 A rotating knife on a pedestal, Untitled (From 6,10.3, 2 series) (2021) is a sensory object that explores the frenzy of immobility – where ‘6’ refers to the minimum social distance to be maintained in feet, ‘10.3’ refers to the same distance as measured by Gupta’s palm and ‘2’ is its conversion into metres.
 This work converses with Untitled (2020–21), another kinetic installation that explores time, slowness and landscape through a borderland river stone and a bulb.
 Also on view will be a set of photographs taken of urban areas, the prints altered by the artist to create a gaping absence at the heart of the image.

-Shilpa Gupta’s first major solo UK institutional exhibition Sun at Night is on view at The Curve, Barbican Centre, London until 6 February 2022.
+Shilpa Gupta’s first major solo UK institutional exhibition Sun at Night was on view at The Curve, Barbican Centre, London from 7 October 2021 until 6 February 2022.

 Shilpa Gupta Artist Page